Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Methods

 where $\F_\Theta$ is the one dimensional Fourier transform over $\theta$.
 By Fubini's theorem, we pull the inverse Fourier Transform outside of the integral, which gives

 \end{proof} Ring convolution has an efficient and convex formulation for computing its inverse, ring deconvolution:

 This problem can be solved efficiently via an iterative least squares solver using Algorithm~\ref{alg:lri_forward} as a substep.
 A Fourier interpretation of ring convolution is provided in Appendix~\ref{appendix:fourier}.
-While the above results are all exact, the discrete time implementations of them have small, but nonzero errors due to discretization.
+While the above results are all rigorous, the discrete time implementations of them have small, but nonzero errors due to discretization.
 For example, the polar transformation in Algorithm~\ref{alg:lri_forward} requires a small amount of interpolation.
+As is the case with standard deconvolution, there are conditions for which ring convolution is not fully invertible and consequently ring deconvolution will not recover the sample exactly.
+The diffraction-limit, for example, manifests in PSFs whose frequency spectrum is bandlimited, rendering frequencies in the sample that are past the bandlimit irrecoverable.
+This can also happen if certain frequencies in the system's transfer function are below the noise floor.
+In such cases ring deconvolution, because it is convex, will return an estimate of the sample that is closest in $l2$ norm to the true sample.
+Regularization can improve this result even further by leveraging prior knowledge about the sample in question.